Our Core Capabilities

 - Input on study protocol and database development

-SCCR Clinical Event Committee (CEC) group provides comprehensive endpoint adjudication evaluation as established in the standards of research classification.
-The CEC applies a systematic approach to evaluate clinical events that will validate the increasing emphasis of regulatory oversight in advancing the quality of clinical research.
+SCCR Clinical Event Committee (CEC) group provides comprehensive endpoint adjudication evaluation as established by the standards of research classification.
+The CEC applies a systematic approach to assess clinical events that will validate the increasing emphasis of regulatory oversight in advancing the quality of clinical research.

 The CEC consists of highly qualified and certified healthcare professionals with expert knowledge of the clinical adjudication process.
-Event reviewers have a range of specialties such as neurology, cardiology, nephrology, and radiology.
-This team is driven to conduct world-class clinical research operations with an extensive network of collaborators within and outside the United States.
+Event analysts have a range of specialties including neurology, cardiology, nephrology, and radiology.
+Our team strives to conduct world-class clinical research operations with an extensive network of collaborators within and outside the United States.

 - Development of CEC charter

-- Develop and execute CEC quality control plans at various key points of the study
+- Develop and execute CEC quality control plans throughout a study

-The SCCR in collaboration with the QSU provides following DSMB services:
+SCCR in collaboration with the QSU provides the following DSMB capabilities: